isa-ulisboa/greends-dms-exercises/dms_ex_13_normalization.md

  * create table education_level
  * add column education_level_ID
  * table education needs a primary key
- * table euication needs a foreign key on NutsID
+ * table education needs a foreign key on NutsID

  The following code will make it: